Skip to content

-If you have a toilet that keeps running and the toilet flapper valve appears to be working properly, the problem is likely a toilet fill valve that needs adjustment.
+If you have a toilet that keeps running and the toilet flapper valve appears to be working properly, or it is showing any of the above issues, the problem is likely a toilet fill valve that needs adjustment.
 This problem is easy to fix if you follow the tips in this do-it-yourself video.

 Tools & Materials Needed

-• Depending on the design for the fill valve in the toilet, a screwdriver may or may not be needed.
+• Depending on the design of the fill valve in the toilet, a screwdriver may or may not be needed.

 Steps To Adjust a Toilet Fill Valve